bakame-php/dice-roller/README.md

 ### Pool

-If you need to roll multiple dice at the same time, you need to implement the `Bakame\DiceRoller\Contract\Pool` interface.
+If you need to roll multiple dice at the same time, you need to implement the `Bakame\DiceRoller\Pool` interface.

 ```php
 <?php